Skip to Content

 2. MS4 compliance inspections will be performed at a frequency determined by the MS4 responsible authority.
 This inspection frequency may increase or decrease based on severity of the issue, non-compliance history, or other pertinent issues.

-3. MS4 compliance inspections satisfy requirements outlined in the MS4 General Permit to ensure that best practices for stormwater pollution prevention are initiated and maintained in an effort to reduce the discharge of pollutants from the small MS4s.
+3. MS4 compliance inspections satisfy requirements are outlined in the MS4 General Permit to ensure that best practices for stormwater pollution prevention are initiated and maintained in an effort to reduce the discharge of pollutants from the small MS4s.

 2. MS4 Non-Compliance Issues and Illicit Discharges